jamesdhead/nextcloud-snap-wiki/How-to-manage-your-snaps.md

 ## Alternative

-The snap store doesn't support SSL, so if you've enabled SSL for Nextcloud, you'll need to use the snapweb URL directly.
+The snap store doesn't support SSL, so if you've enabled SSL for Nextcloud, you'll need to access snapweb using its own non-secure URL and cannot integrate it into Nextcloud.

 Connect to the store at `http:<your box's IP or hostname>:4200`